pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 we can help you initiate a new collaboration with like-minded other individuals.
 We can also connect you with others that would be willing to contribute to testing your package as you progress development.

+Before you contact us, please consider whether there is already an existing pharmaverse package that could solve your need, or if you could combine forces with an existing effort to add your feature to their package.
+Our aim is always to reduce repetition across our packages, so as to provide a lower bar for pharmaceutical companies to adopt R. With this in mind, expect that we would say no to including a new package in pharmaverse unless it offers unique features and scope compared to the packages already included.

+If you would like to see your package included in pharmaverse, then the following are our minimal required criteria for all our packages:
+* MIKE TO ADD LIST...
+* If you meet all of the above criteria, one of our respective working groups will review your package and determine whether the scope is suitable and the package adds sufficient value to pharmaverse.

 The responsibilities of package co-leads (both for new or existing packages) include:
 * Deciding the strategy for the package, such as scope, contribution model, testing, governance, maintenance and communication planning - for each of these points there exists high level guidance and pharmaverse recommendations within our charter.